DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 When you cast a damage dealing tech power while playing your song that requires an attack roll or saving throw, you can cause that power to instead deal sonic damage.
 If you do so, instead of an attack roll or saving throw, the power instead requires a Constitution saving throw.

-Your song ends early if you are incapacitated<br> or die, or if you are no longer holding<br> your modified instrument.
+Your song ends early if you are incapacitated or die, or if you are no longer holding your modified instrument.

-You can initiate playing an enhanced<br> song twice.
-You regain all expended<br> songs when you finish a short or<br> long rest.
+You can initiate playing an enhanced song twice.
+You regain all expended songs when you finish a short or long rest.